microsoft/sarif-sdk/docs/how-to.md

 ```

-## Add a property to an object's "property bag".
+## Add a property to an object's "property bag"

 ```C#
 // You can do this for any object that has a property bag (that is,